chanhodchang/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Using JavaScript and D3 to populate a geographical map from data in GeoJSON Access WebPage: https://chanhodchang.github.io/Mapping_Earthquakes/
+Using JavaScript and D3 to populate a geographical map from data in GeoJSON <br />
+Access WebPage: https://chanhodchang.github.io/Mapping_Earthquakes/

 ## Project Overview